aio-libs/aiohttp/docs/testing.rst

    .. attribute:: port

-      A random *port* used to start a server.
+      *port* used to start the test server.

    .. attribute:: handler